-- The Class I directors are Heather L. Faust, David G. Hall, Iain Humphries and Matthew Homme, with terms expiring at our annual meeting of stockholders to be held in 2022; - The Class II directors are Brian Hodges, John M. Piecuch, Howard D. Morgan and Raymond Cheesman, with terms expiring at our annual meeting of stockholders to be held in 2023; and - The Class III directors are currently David A.B.
-Brown, Tariq Osman, Bruce Young and M. Brent Stevens, with terms expiring at the Annual Meeting.
-In connection with our efforts to refresh the composition of our Board, Mr. Brown and Mr. Osman will not stand for re-election at the Annual Meeting, and the Board of Directors has nominated Ryan Beres and Thomas Armstrong, in addition to our two current Class III directors, Bruce Young and M. Brent Stevens, for election to the Board at the Annual Meeting.
+- The Class I directors are Stephen Alarcon, Heather L. Faust, David G. Hall and Iain Humphries, with terms expiring at the Annual Meeting.
+The Board of Directors has nominated all current Class I directors for election to the Board at the Annual Meeting. - The Class II directors are Raymond Cheesman, Brian Hodges, Howard D. Morgan, and John M. Piecuch, with terms expiring at our Annual Meeting of stockholders to be held in 2023; and - The Class III directors are currently Tom Armstrong, Ryan Beres, and M. Brent Stevens and Bruce Young, with terms expiring at our Annual Meeting of stockholders to be held in 2024.